abdoulayeYATERA/systemd-service-watcher/README.md

   rm -r ./systemd-service-watcher
   ```

-  you're done, you'll receive notifications every 10 minutes when you have failed services.
+  You're done, you'll receive notifications every 10 minutes when you have failed services.